 You will need to assigned the Curriculum Administrator role to have access to the assessment banks.
 If you do not yet have an existing account, or if you have an account but not the proper role, reach out to an Organization Administrator in your district.
 District Organization Administrators can create new accounts and add roles to existing accounts at the district and school levels.
 School Organization Administrators can only create accounts and add roles for teachers and administrators for the school(s) they are associated with.

 To share a District Bank, you will first need to create a new District Bank.
-For steps on creating District Banks, refer to the Curriculum Administrator - Create/Delete District Banks article.
+For steps on creating District Banks, refer to the Create, Rename, or Delete District Banks article.
 You will not have the option to share McGraw Hill banks as teachers already have access to them.

 Sharing assessment banks with teachers can ensure teachers throughout the district are giving the same assessment to students, allowing for administrator reports to generate successfully.

-To access the Admin Tools, click on the Profile button and select Administrator from the menu.
+To access the administrator tools, click on the Profile button (A) and select Administrator (B) from the menu.

 2. Click on Assessments from the navigation menu.